cajoho99/aoc24/README.md

-# %NAME%
+# aoc24

-Welcome to the Advent of Code[^aoc] Kotlin project created by [%ACTOR%][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.
+Welcome to the Advent of Code[^aoc] Kotlin project created by [cajoho99][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, %ACTOR% is about to provide solutions for the puzzles using [Kotlin][kotlin] language.
+In this repository, cajoho99 is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

 If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources: